lupelius/React-Node-File-Uploads/README.md

 ## Improvements
-// What could be added to the app / API?
 1- Pagination, ideally load more as you scroll
 2- Listing of files sorted by size, filename (alphanumerically), sort by date of upload 3- Edit file (upload a different binary for the same name)